junxit/us-congress-code/title-25/chapter-14/sec-565d.md

 section: 565d
 ---

 # § 565d.
-Omitted
+Repealed.
+Pub.
+L. 117–261, § 2, Dec.
+21, 2022, 136 Stat.
+2393

 ## Notes

-### Editorial Notes

-### Codification
+### removalDescription

 Section, Pub.
 L. 89–224, § 5, Oct.
 1, 1965, 79 Stat.
-898, which directed that remaining funds be deposited in the Treasury of the United States if insufficient to justify a further distribution, was omitted from the Code as being of special and not general application.
+898, directed that remaining funds be deposited in the Treasury of the United States if insufficient to justify a further distribution.